jjjjjjonathan/resume-nuxt/README.md

 - [x] update README
 - [x] responsive design
 - [ ] write script to generate PDF after build step and before deployment
+- [ ] Implement `@nuxt/content` to allow for writing cover letters on your local server while keeping your consistent resume header.
+- [ ] Finish writing tests when Nuxt 3 develops more testing utilities.
+- [ ] Use Nuxt's `layouts` folder to try to include more resume styles for others to use.